Introduction

 Cons

-- Confusing price system and difficult to locate free material
+- Confusing price system and difficulty to locate free material

 - Coursera has very few Humanities and Data Science courses